-I told him all about what I found out without batting an eyelash, in the hope that Pia will be considered to graduate.
+I told him all about what I found out without batting an eyelash, in the hope that Sophia will be considered to graduate.
 His eyes lit up and in a matter of factly said, "the question is, is she emotionally ready?"
 I gulped, I sank.
 Though I said that in a slight push, she is; in the deepest corner of my momma heart, I know she's not.
-You see, incoming first-graders in the school was in a transition period this year ― they used different workbooks and they spend more time writing, reading and doing their Math.
-As for the rest of the preschoolers ― they sing, dance, draw, read, do art stuff and play.
-So if Pia was considered to graduate, she was not prepared for 9 books, almost a whole day of structured classes and 30 minutes of writing.
+You see, incoming first-graders in the school was in a transition period this year ― they used different workbooks and spent more time writing, reading and doing their Math.
+As for the rest of the preschoolers ― they sang, danced, drew, read, did art stuff and played.
+So if my little love was considered to graduate, she was not prepared for 9 books, almost a whole day of structured classes and 30 minutes of writing.
 I can imagine her every day saying, "Nanay, I'm so tired!"
 That'll be surely frustrating.
 And when her teacher voiced out my thoughts, I realized, "why rush the kid?"

 While some moms wish they could turn back time to when their children were babies, there I was, overwhelmed by the new school program, panicking and wanting my girl to take a plunge into a pool of uncertainties and anxieties.
 I only thought of myself - to not spend another year of paying for preschool tuition and to stop hearing other people say that my daughter's not learning enough in her school.
 I didn't think of her, her needs and readiness.

 Good thing I have finally come to my senses.